After Hearing U.S. Veteran Had No Family, Huge Crowd Attends His Funeral In Texas

 Local TV news station KVUE picked up the call, as did motorcycle clubs and other media, including CNN's Jake Tapper.

-When the time of Walker's funeral arrived on Monday, news crews captured the moment as uniformed pallbearers bore his casket into a covered plaza at the Central Texas State Veterans Cemetery.
+When the time of Walker's funeral arrived on Monday, news crews captured the moment as uniformed pallbearers bore his coffin into a covered plaza at the Central Texas State Veterans Cemetery.

-One attendee put the number of people who turned out at more than a thousand.
+One attendee put the number of people who turned out at more than 1,000.
 The crowd extended far beyond the plaza's rows of folding chairs, out onto the pavement where dozens of rows of people stood quietly in the sunshine.
 Photos showed that the road leading into the cemetery was clogged with vehicles bearing people who wanted to be there for Walker.

 Killeen, Texas: A line of cars stretching for miles to attend the funeral of an Air Force Veteran with no family.. after fears he would be buried with no one attending. pic.twitter.com/IC5z7IlDjh— Janet Shamlian (@JanetShamlian) January 28, 2019

 Texas officials say Walker served during the Vietnam War, from Sept.
 10, 1964, to Sept.
 9, 1968, when he left the service with an honorable discharge.
-At his funeral service, George noted that little else is known about Walker's military service, including his rank.
+At the funeral service, George noted that little else is known about Walker's military service, including his rank.

 "I don't have a lot of information, but it doesn't matter," he said, "because once upon a time, like a lot of us other vets, he signed a blank check for our nation."